Yesterday, we featured the kitchen remodel of Darell and Melissa’s 1971 Skyline single wide kitchen remodel. If you haven’t read it yet, go now!

 How did you pick the paint color?

-If you have a remodel you would like to share on MMHL, please contact me and as always, thank you for reading Mobile and Manufactured Home Living!
+If you have a remodel you would like to share, please contact me and as always, thank you for reading Mobile Home Living!